The Hearst Sandlot Classic: More than a Doorway to the Big Leagues

 In 1946, sportswriter Max Kase of the New York Journal-American was instrumental in creating the Hearst Sandlot Classic.
 The game featured the New York All-Stars against the U.S. All-Stars.
 The annual event was held at the Polo Grounds in New York through 1958, and was moved to Yankee Stadium in 1959.
 The program had the backing of media magnate William Randolph Hearst who, early on, stressed the goals of the program.
 “This program will be conducted in all Hearst cities from coast to coast.
 The purpose of the program will not be to develop players for organized baseball, but will be designed to further the spirit of athletic competition among the youth of America.”1

-The New York team was selected from tryouts held in the leagues that comprised the Journal-American City Sandlot Alliance.
-Hall-of-Famer Walter James Vincent “Rabbit” Maranville headed up the program and managed the New York team.
+The New York team was selected from tryouts held in the leagues that comprised the Journal-American Sandlot Alliance.
+Hall of Famer Walter James Vincent “Rabbit” Maranville headed up the program and managed the New York team.

 Maranville was truly one of the game’s legends.
 He began his major league career in 1912 with the Boston Braves and played in the majors for 23 years.
 He arranged clinics for youngsters in the New York area under the tutelage of players, coaches, and managers from the three New York major league squads.
 In the weeks leading up to the 1946 event, he contributed a daily column in the Journal-American extolling the talents of his 20-man roster.
 Although sentiment did play a role in his election to the Hall of Fame in 1954, (he had died just prior to the voting), his work with the youth program and his stellar fielding during 23 major league seasons were also significant factors.